Nonparametric Regression on Low-Dimensional Manifolds using Deep ReLU Networks : Function Approximation and Statistical Recovery: Introduction

-Recently, several independent works \citep{schmidt2019deep, nakada2020adaptive, cloninger2020relu} justified the adaptability of deep networks to the low-dimensional data structures. \citet{schmidt2019deep} considered function approximation and regression of H\"{o}lder functions on a low-dimensional manifold, which is similar to the setup in this paper.
+Recently, several independent works \citep{schmidt2019deep, nakada2020adaptive, cloninger2020relu} justified the adaptability of deep neural networks to the low-dimensional data structures. \citet{schmidt2019deep} considered function approximation and regression of H\"{o}lder functions on a low-dimensional manifold, which is similar to the setup in this paper.
 The proofs in \citet{schmidt2019deep} and this paper both utilize a collection of charts to map each point on $\cM$ into a local coordinate in $\RR^d$, and then approximate functions in $\RR^d$.
-There are two differences in the detailed proof: (1) We use a linear coordinate map, while \citet{schmidt2019deep} utilized a smooth coordinate map; (2) A main novelty of our work is to explicitly construct a chart determination sub-network which assigns each data point to its proper chart.
-In \cite{schmidt2019deep}, the chart determination is realized by the partition of unity.
-In order to approximate functions in $\cH^{s,\alpha}(\cM)$, \citet{schmidt2019deep} required that, each coordinate map and each function in the partition of unity are sufficiently smooth, i.e. at least in $C^{(s+\alpha) D/d}$.
-In comparison, our proof does not rely on such regularity conditions depending on the ambient dimension $D$.
-To describe the intrinsic dimensionality of data, \cite{nakada2020adaptive} applied the notion of Minkowski dimension, which can be defined for a broader class of sets without smoothness restrictions.
-The intrinsic dimension of manifolds and the Minkowski dimension are different notions for low-dimensional sets, and one does not naturally imply the other. \cite{schmidt2019deep} and \cite{nakada2020adaptive} established a $O(n^{-\frac{2(s+\alpha)}{2(s+\alpha)+d}})$ convergence rate of the mean squared error for learning functions in $\cH^{s,\alpha}(\cM)$, where $d$ is the intrinsic manifold dimension in \cite{schmidt2019deep} and the Minkowski dimension in \cite{nakada2020adaptive}.
+There are two differences in the detailed proof: (1) In exploitation of a positive reach property of $\cM$, we construct local coordinates on the manifold given by orthogonal projections onto the tangent spaces, while \citet{schmidt2019deep} assumed the existence of smooth local coordinates; (2) A main novelty of our work is to explicitly construct a chart determination sub-network which assigns each data point to its proper chart.
+In \citet{schmidt2019deep}, the chart determination is realized by the partition of unity.
+In order to approximate functions in $\cH^{s,\alpha}(\cM)$, \citet{schmidt2019deep} required a uniform upper bound on the derivatives of each coordinate map and each function in the partition of unity, up to order $(s+\alpha) D/d$.
+Our proof does not rely on such regularity conditions depending on the ambient dimension $D$.
+To describe the intrinsic dimensionality of data, \citet{nakada2020adaptive} applied the notion of Minkowski dimension, which can be defined for a broader class of sets without smoothness restrictions.
+The intrinsic dimension of manifolds and the Minkowski dimension are different notions for low-dimensional sets, and one does not naturally imply the other. \citet{schmidt2019deep} and \citet{nakada2020adaptive} established a $O(n^{-\frac{2(s+\alpha)}{2(s+\alpha)+d}})$ convergence rate of the mean squared error for learning functions in $\cH^{s,\alpha}(\cM)$, where $d$ is the manifold dimension in \citet{schmidt2019deep} and Minkowski dimension in \citet{nakada2020adaptive}, respectively.
 Recently \citet{cloninger2020relu} studied the approximation and regression error of ReLU neural networks for a class of functions in the form of $f(\xb) = g(\pi_{\cM}(\xb))$, where $\xb$ is near the low-dimensional manifold $\cM$, $\pi_{\cM}$ is a projection onto $\cM$, and $g$ is a H\"older function on $\cM$.